etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 every development project.
 This applies especially to backend process development (a little less for UI development which is more difficult to test automatically).
 The Data Access Layer is tested using many JUnit test cases.
-These can be found in the _src-test_ folder in the Openbravo ERP project.
+These can be found in the _src-test_ folder in the Etendo Classic project.

-As a developer you can make use of the same test infrastructure as the Data Access Layer test cases.
+As a developer, you can make use of the same test infrastructure as the Data Access Layer test cases.
 The only thing you need to do is to let your test class inherit from the  OBBaseTest  class.
 The OBBaseTest class takes care of managing transactions, the context and initializing the DAL.